metaloom/qdrant-java-client/README.md

 # Qdrant Java Client

 This project contains a java client for the [Qdrant vector database](https://qdrant.tech/).
-The client support HTTP and gRCP transport in either blocking or non-blocking fashion.
+The client supports HTTP and gRCP transport in either blocking or non-blocking fashion.
 For async operation a `Future` or RxJava3 based API can be used.

 ## Maven